Why everyone should care about Australia's flying foxes.

 1. Without them, entire ecosystems will collapse

 Flying foxes are not only remarkable animals — they’re vital to our environment.
 Without them, entire ecosystems could collapse.
 These native animals are the only species that pollinate trees at night — when most Australian trees need to be pollinated.
 So they are responsible for helping to regenerate our forests and keep ecosystems healthy.
-They are a migratory and nomadic ‘keystone’ species; meaning a species that many other species of plants and animals rely upon for their survival and well-being.
-Flying foxes, like bees, help drive biodiversity, and faced with the threat of climate change, land clearing, and other human-caused ecological pressures, it has never been more vital to protect them.
+They are a migratory and nomadic ‘keystone’ species; meaning that many other species of plants and animals rely on them for their survival and well-being.
+Flying foxes, like bees, help drive biodiversity, and faced with the threat of climate change, land clearing, and other human-caused ecological pressures, protecting them has never been more vital.

 Flying foxes are foresters keeping the eco-system together.
 If we are to keep the remnants of our forests healthy, we need the flying foxes.
 The two are inseparable.